3-3 Law Program for FCRH Students

 - Have a very strong LSAT score (93rd percentile or above).
 It is preferable that your LSAT score be available by December of the academic year in which the application is being made.
 Note that this means that you may have to take the LSAT during your sophomore year.

-Students who meet these criteria become eligible to be considered for application to the Fordham School of Law during their junior year.
-Interested students should meet with their academic advisers early on to make sure they complete all necessary undergraduate courses and credits.
+- Students who meet these criteria become eligible to be considered for application to the Fordham School of Law during their junior year.
+Interested students should meet with their academic advisors early on to make sure they complete all necessary undergraduate courses and credits.

-Students who intend to participate in the 3-3 program must have an interview with the Pre-Law Adviser, who may then forward your name to the Director of Admissions at Fordham's School of Law.
+Students who intend to participate in the 3-3 program must have an interview with a Pre-Law Advisor, who may then forward your name to the Director of Admissions at Fordham's School of Law.
 Admission is not guaranteed and is very competitive.
 You should meet Fordham University School of Law's criteria for admissions which can vary from year to year.